emircantasciogluu/java101/README.md

     - The program asks the user to enter the number of rows.
     - It starts with the maximum number of stars in the first row.
     - Each following row prints one fewer star until only one star remains.

+- **Project25Fibonacci**
+  A Java program that generates the **Fibonacci series** up to a user-defined number of terms.
+    - The program asks the user to enter an integer `n`.
+    - It starts with the first two numbers of the series (0 and 1).
+    - Each subsequent number is calculated as the sum of the previous two numbers.
+    - The series is printed on the screen in order.

+  Example:
+  Input: `9`
+  Output: `0 1 1 2 3 5 8 13 21`
 ## 🚀 How to Run

 1. Clone the repository: